ElliottjPierce/noiz/book/src/quick-start/smooth-noise.md

 Perlin noise isn't perfect.
 If you look closely, you'll see directional artifacts: places that seem to form lines together.
-This isn't always a big deal, but it can be minimized with a other gradient generators that sacrifice speed for quality.
+This isn't always a big deal, but it can be minimized with other gradient generators that sacrifice speed for quality.
 Some of these are also provided in `Noiz`, with various trade-offs.
 See [here](https://docs.rs/noiz/latest/noiz/cell_noise/trait.GradientGenerator.html#implementors).